lorenhx/CortexXSOAR-OpenAI-API-Integration-IncidentGenerator/README.md

 ## Instructions
 Use the yml file to import the integration in the XSOAR.
-To generate alerts, run the command !RED-start in the war room
+To generate alerts, run the command !RED-start in the war room.
+Set incidentgenerator.red-start.timeout (key) with 1800 (value) in settings->about->troubleshooting, Add Server Configuration